mehranredrose/spotify-now-playing/README.md

-# spotify-now-playing

-Display your currently playing Spotify track in your GitHub profile README automatically using GitHub Actions and Spotify API.

 # Spotify Now Playing on GitHub Profile

 Display your currently playing Spotify track in your GitHub profile README automatically using GitHub Actions and the Spotify API.